Respite Care at Dodge Park

 Respite Care can take many forms, but boils down to two basic ideas: sharing the responsibility for caregiving and getting support for yourself.
 Finding the right balance requires persistence, patience, and preparation.

-Dodge Park is #1 in Massachusetts from Caring.com in Residential Care and Memory Care for the past 6 years.
-Nationwide, there are only 67 Caring Super Stars in 2018, so Dodge Park truly stands out as among the top senior living communities in the country.
+Dodge Park has been recognized by Caring.com in the category of Residential Care and Memory Care.
+Dodge Park truly stands out as among the top senior living communities in the country.

 Engaging Family Members